Iamthelaw/notes/✅ code-complete.md

 Comments are easier to write poorly than well, and commenting can be more damaging than helpful.

-> Design routines in pseudocode, and then convert the pseudocode to comments and fill in the code between them
+> Design routines in pseudocode, and then convert the pseudocode to comments and fill in the code between them.

 ### 32.4 Keys to Effective Comments

 #### Kinds of Comments

-##### Repeat of the Code
+- Repeat of the Code

-##### Explanation of the Code

-they are useful, but usually that’s only because the code is confusing
+- **Explanation of the Code** They are useful, but usually that’s only because the code is confusing

-##### Marker in the Code
+- Marker in the Code

-##### Summary of the Code

-Such comments are more valuable than comments that merely repeat the code because a reader can scan them more quickly than the code.
+- **Summary of the Code** Such comments are more valuable than comments that merely repeat the code because a reader can scan them more quickly than the code.

-##### Description of the Code’s Intent

-A six-month study conducted by IBM found that maintenance programmers “most often said that understanding the original programmer’s intent was the most difficult problem”
+- **Description of the Code’s Intent** A six-month study conducted by IBM found that maintenance programmers “most often said that understanding the original programmer’s intent was the most difficult problem”

-#### Commenting Efficiently

-A commenting style that requires a lot of busy work is a maintenance headache.
+- **Commenting Efficiently**

-The time you spend “commenting” is really time spent understanding the program better, which is time that needs to be spent regardless of whether you comment.
+    > The time you spend “commenting” is really time spent understanding the program better, which is time that needs to be spent regardless of whether you comment.

-> If you spend a lot of time entering and deleting dashes to make plus signs line up, you’re not programming; you’re wasting time.

-##### Use the Pseudocode Programming Process to reduce commenting time
+- Use the Pseudocode Programming Process to reduce commenting time

-##### Integrate commenting into your development style

-Commenting done later takes more time because you have to remember or figure out what the code is doing instead of just writing down what you’re already thinking about.
+- **Integrate commenting into your development style** Commenting done later takes more time because you have to remember or figure out what the code is doing instead of just writing down what you’re already thinking about.
     > If your design is hard to code, simplify the design before you worry about comments or code.

-##### Performance is not a good reason to avoid commenting

 #### Optimum Number of Comments